AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise53.md">53.
 Smallest possible sum.</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise54.md">54.
 Give an algorithm that returns true if a string contains properly nested and balanced parentheses, and false if otherwise.</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise55.md">55.
 Design a data structure that supports insert(), member(), findSmallest in O(log n).</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise56.md">56.
+Sort the scores of a game in O(n).</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise57.md">57.
+Merge two BSTs into a double sorted linked list</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>